XiangXu/Programming-Daily-Learning/MySQL/3_MySQL_Transaction.md

 ## MySQL and ACID Model

-ACID(Atomicity, Consistency, Isolation, Durability(耐用)) is set of properties that guarantee that database transactiona are processed reliably.
+ACID(Atomicity, Consistency, Isolation, Durability(耐用)) is set of properties that guarantee that database transactions are processed reliably.
 InnoDB storage engine supports ACID-compliant features.

 ### Atomicity